-Enclosure.
+Enclosure

-SUMMARY OF 23-30.
+Summary of 23-31.

-This proposed law would specify that rideshare and delivery drivers who accept requests through an online-enabled application are not "employees of certain Massachusetts labor and employment laws, including laws regarding workplace conditions, minimum wages, unemployment insurance, and workers' compensation.
+This proposed law would specify that rideshare and delivery drivers who accept requests through an online-enabled application are not "employees" for purposes of certain Massachusetts laws regarding workplace conditions, minimum wages, unemployment insurance, and workers' compensation.
 This proposed law would also specify that rideshare and delivery companies are not "employers" for purposes of those laws.
 This proposed law would also specify alternative minimum compensation and benefits for rideshare and delivery drivers.